Deepak Puri

-Deepak Puri is the founder, chairman and managing director of Moser Baer, which was liquidated in 2018 due to insolvency.
+Deepak Puri was the founder, chairman and managing director of Moser Baer, which was liquidated in 2018 due to insolvency.

 Puri initially worked as junior executive with the oil company ESSO – in 1962 at Kolkata, and later with Shalimar Paints.
 In 1964, Puri floated his first company, Metal Industries in Calcutta, trading in aluminum wires and furniture.
 Two years later, he moved into manufacturing as well.
 Due to labour issues at Calcutta, he decided to migrate to New Delhi in 1983, where he started Moser Baer India joint venture with Switzerland-based Moser Baer.